 Spend some time working on your website and perfecting the SEO, and it could bring in plenty of work.
 Just make sure you keep updating it to reflect your new skills and experience as you gain them.

-Your first job is hard to find, but when it comes, it’s important that you don’t rest, assuming that the rest will come easily.
+Your first freelance job is hard to find, but when it comes, you mustn’t rest, assuming that the rest will come easily.
 Ask your clients for feedback and testimonials and add them to your CV, website and social media feeds.

 Selling ourselves is something that many of us struggle with.
 If you want to secure regular freelance work that you enjoy, you need to get used to selling yourself and your skills, and pushing for work.